KjshServer/json_file_change/README.md

 insert or update data in json file
 Maximum sub keys object 2br>
 Maximum arrays and objects within an array 1
+IMPORTANT: do not manually edit the file json use set
 ```typescript
 _c.set("keyString", "string")
 _c.set("keyNumber", 1)